KrylixZA/Shared-WebApi-Core/README.md

     var apiXmlPath = Path.Combine(AppContext.BaseDirectory, apiXmlFile);

-    // Use the builder to build the Swagger Services. new SwaggerServicesBuilder(includeCoreXmlDocs = true)
+    // Use the builder to build the Swagger Services. new SwaggerServicesBuilder()
         .WithApiTitle(ApiTitle)
         .WithApiVersion(ApiVersion)
         .WithApiDescription(ApiDescription)
         .WithXmlComments(apiXmlPath)
-        .BuildSwaggerServices(services);
+        .BuildSwaggerServices(services, includeCoreXmlDocs: true);
-    // Set includeCoreXmlDocs = false if you do not wish to use the XML documentation from this library.
+    // Set includeCoreXmlDocs: false if you do not wish to use the XML documentation from this library, or simply leave it out as the default value is false.
     ```
 3. In the `Configure` method in `Startup.cs`, add the following line of code:
     ``` C#